 Apr 19, 2017

 Health & Medicine and the Chicago Area Schweitzer Fellows Program invite you to the 2017 Celebration of Service.
 Join us on April 19 at Loyola University to celebrate the accomplishments of our 2016-17 Chicago Area Schweitzer Fellows.

 How can we prevent violent and fatal encounters involving the police?
 This forum will explore how public health can utilize its expertise in counting police-involved injuries and deaths to aid in prevention efforts and policy change to advance health equity.

 Feb 28, 2017

-The Illinois ACEs Response Collaborative is pleased to present this exciting, free webinar illustrating the intersection of trauma and the educational system.
-Dr. Amanda Moreno and Erikson Institute doctoral student Kandace Thomas will present features of the Calm Classroom K-2 project, a large randomized controlled trial of mindfulness and related strategies taking place in 30 high-poverty Chicago Public Schools.
+On February 28, 2017, the Illinois ACEs Response Collaborative presented this exciting webinar illustrating the intersection of trauma and the educational system.
+Dr. Amanda Moreno and Erikson Institute doctoral student Kandace Thomas presented on features of the Calm Classroom K-2 project, a large randomized controlled trial of mindfulness and related strategies taking place in 30 high-poverty Chicago Public Schools.